Daily Dose Of Vitamin D Could Ramp Up Immune System, Doctors Say

 FORT WORTH (CBSDFW.COM) – Your daily dose of sunshine could help ramp up your immune system, and studies are ongoing to find out if vitamin D could be helpful in the fight against COVID-19.

-“Vitamin D got a lot of press over the last few years about everything, not just osteoporosis and bones but mental health and feeling well,” said Dr. James Herd, the Chief Medical Officer at Baylor Scott & White All Saints Medical Center.READ MORE: UNT Among College Teams Playing In First Basketball Hall Of Fame Games At Dickies Arena
+“Vitamin D got a lot of press over the last few years about everything, not just osteoporosis and bones but mental health and feeling well,” said Dr. James Herd, the Chief Medical Officer at Baylor Scott & White All Saints Medical Center.READ MORE: Eviction Moratorium Update: Without An Extension, What Happens To Renters After July 31?

 A quick browse of Google reveals all sorts of articles about vitamin D and COVID-19.